- a head that's smaller than average

 - poor growth – they may be smaller than average at birth, grow slowly as they get older, and be shorter than average as an adult

 - distinctive facial features – such as small eyes, a thin upper lip, and a smooth area between the nose and upper lip, though these may become less noticeable with age

 - movement and balance problems

-- learning difficulties – such as problems with thinking, speech, social skills, timekeeping, maths or memory
+- learning difficulties – such as problems with thinking, speech, social skills, timekeeping, maths or memory and recall.

 - issues with attention, concentration or hyperactivity